-Last night at the Palms Casino of Las Vegas, WBC featherweight champion Jhonny Gonzalez attempted the fourth defense of his belt against rising star Gary Russell Jr. A power vs speed duel was expected for Gonzalez vs Russell Jr., pitting the challenger’s impressive hand speed and ring mobility against the champion’s fearsome left hook.
+Last night at the Palms Casino Resort of Las Vegas, WBC featherweight champion Jhonny Gonzalez attempted the fourth defense of his belt against rising star Gary Russell Jr. A power vs speed duel was expected for Gonzalez vs Russell Jr., pitting the challenger’s impressive hand speed and ring mobility against the champion’s fearsome left hook.
 In fact, most observers believed Russell could only snatch victory by focusing on defense to outbox Gonzalez from a distance.
 On the other hand, the Mexican champion was expected to apply pressure and force the action to land his heavy fists.

 Both fighters carried extra luggage going into the fight.
 Gonzalez’ was legal, in the form of a million dollar lawsuit that his former promoter, Oscar De La Hoya, filed against him this week for breach of contract.
 Alternatively, Russell’s second challenge for a world title came only one fight removed from his first professional loss at the hands of WBO champ Vasyl Lomachenko last June.
 While displaying tremendous potential since his amateur days, Russell had yet to deliver a signature win that validated his status as a top talent.
 The fight against Gonzalez—who completely outclassed Jorge Arce in his previous outing—provided him with a shot at redemption.

 In full control since the opening bell and making great use of his most valuable asset, Russell dazzled Gonzalez with quick combinations thrown from his southpaw stance.
 Setting up his left cross with a disciplined right jab, the challenger jumped in and landed accurately and frequently, while the Mexican struggled to time his opponent and keep up with his activity rate.
 Russell made it clear from early on that he wouldn’t retreat from Gonzalez’ power shots, and would capitalize on his speed advantage.